Policy: Copyright - Higher Education Opportunity Act (HEOA) Guidelines

 Plans to Effectively Combat the Unauthorized Distribution of Copyrighted Material

-- University of Wisconsin-Platteville currently deploys technologies to reduce the ability to share copyrighted material illegally, and we reserve the right to modify that technology to protect the institution and enforce Policy - Acceptable Use of Information Technology Resources .
+- University of Wisconsin-Platteville currently deploys technologies to reduce the ability to share copyrighted material illegally, and we reserve the right to modify that technology to protect the institution and enforce [Link for document 50045 is unavailable at this time.] .

-- University of Wisconsin-Platteville also responds to and acts upon all Digital Millennium Copyright Act notices according to policies laid out in the ITS Knowledge Base document Policy - UW-Platteville Sanctions for Copyright Violations .
+- University of Wisconsin-Platteville also responds to and acts upon all Digital Millennium Copyright Act notices according to policies laid out in the ITS Knowledge Base document [Link for document 82660 is unavailable at this time.] .

 Offering Alternatives to Illegal File-Sharing